HTC Vive, Apple AirPods, And Apple Watch Are Best Gadgets Of 2016 [Opinion]

 You could meet friends in Altspace VR and talk or even watch movies together.
 You can transport yourself to Washington’s Vesper Peak and play with your own virtual dog with The Lab.
 But the HTC Vive may be the most useful for sports.

 Selfie Tennis allow you to play tennis with yourself in a ridiculous court that has tennis balls dancing like strippers.
 It really feels like you are playing tennis, and you get a lot of exercise as well.
 Then, there is HoloBall, a futuristic racquetball game that can substitute for your aerobics workout.
-Warning — it gets addicting!
+Warning — it gets addictive!

 Apple Watch Series 2

 The Apple Watch was originally released in 2015, and this gadget didn’t become the mainstream hit many expected it to be.
 However, its users loved it.
-The Apple Watch 2, however, turned a flawed but great gadget into just a great gadget.
+The Apple Watch 2, however, turned a flawed, but great gadget into just a great gadget.
 Trusted Reviews gives Apple’s 2016 Watch four stars.

 “The Apple Watch 2 might not look any different, but the refinements that Apple has made are all spot on.
 If you want a smartwatch that doubles as a solid fitness tracker then this is a fantastic option.”